ewijohnson/johnson_eric_data_mashup_project/README.md

 This file contains information on where to find elements of this project and also discusses research questions and the general project background.

-Section 1 will contain information on Research Questions and Background Section 2 will contain a high-level overview of where to find everything in this project.
+* Section 1 will contain information on Research Questions and Background.

+* Section 2 will contain a high-level overview of where to find everything in this project.

 # Section 1
 ## Research Questions and Background